The Namesake

 The women - In an industry dominated by men, the women involved in the film have created something that anyone can appreciate (believe me, it doesn't happen as often as it should).
 Please leave your 'Asian women as quiet and submissive' stereotypes at the door.

-The humor - Even though the film is half in Mandarin and half in English, the dialogue is still hilarious.
+- Even though the film is half in Mandarin and half in English, the dialogue is still hilarious.

 Joan Chen - The same woman who played the Emperor's wife in The Last Emperor plays a paranoid and easily excitable mother who has an affinity for Chinese soap operas and younger men.
 Chen manages to handle the comedy and her character's silent sadness without any effort at all.